RadicallyOpen/RadicallyOpen/_events/2017-10-RO-Conference-Rampton.markdown

 parts:
     - from: 2017-10-16
       to: 2017-10-16
-name: RO-DBT Conference: Research and Training Day
+name: RO-DBT Conference--Research and Training Day
 html_title: "RO-DBT Conference--Research and Training Day, Retford, Nottinghamshire, UK"
-title: RO-DBT Conference: Research and Training Day
+title: RO-DBT Conference--Research and Training Day
 eventtype: other
 hide:
 ---